 Sudden Temperature Change

 Have you noticed sudden splashes of cold water while hot water is supposed to be running?
 If this starts happening, it’s most likely that there’s a crack in the dip tube connecting cold water with your water heater.
-Request a specialist visit with Bill Howe Plumbing to have that crack repaired.
+Request a specialist visit with Bill Howe Plumbing for your water heater repair.

 Your Water Heater Isn’t Working – What’s Next?